gchojnowski/gapTrick/README.md

 - ``pymol_interchain_saltbridges.pml`` - this pymol script will ald salt-bridges only to your model.
 These may be the most crucial intercations!
 - ``chimerax_interchain_contacts.cxc`` - a script for displaying contacts in ChimeraX.
 Open top prediction and run a command ``run [path to scirpt]/chimerax_interchain_contacts.cxc [model id]``
 - ``chimerax_interchain_saltbridges.cxc`` - a script for displaying inter-chain salt-bridges in ChimeraX.
 Open top prediction and run a command ``run [path to scirpt]/chimerax_interchain_saltbridges.cxc [model id]``

+## Troubleshooting

+ - if running gapTrick produces models identical to those given on input (and there are no contact predictions), it often means that they are far from native conformation

 # Using gapTrick for cryoEM model building